Are my medical costs covered by their insurance?

 This can be good news if you were the injured person, but it is still a very complicated issue.

-If you have been hurt in an accident where the other driver was at fault and was driving a borrowed car, you need to:
+If you have been hurt in an accident where the other driver was at fault and driving a borrowed car, there are a few things you need to do.

-- At the scene of the accident, talk with the other driver to get not only insurance information regarding the vehicle he or she was driving, but also their own car insurance information.
-It is possible that be the owner’s and the driver’s insurance can help pay for your medical costs so you should be sure to get policy and contact information on both.
+It is possible that be the owner’s and the driver’s insurance can help pay for your medical costs, so you should be sure to get policy and contact information on both.